Sooryadsouza/Unguided-Swiggy-Instamart-Analysis/README.md

 Assessed performance by outlet type, size, and location, providing actionable insights for strategic improvements.

-Conducted a detailed analysis of low-fat item sales contributing $2 million and categorized major product types by sales figures.
+Conducted a detailed analysis of low-fat item sales contributing $2 million and categorized major product types by sales figures..